wictorwilen/Microsoft-teams-docs/teams/botevents.md

 ## Team name updates

->Note: at this time, there is no functionality to query all team names, and team name is not returned in other payloads beside this event.
+>**Note:** At this time, there is no functionality to query all team names, and team name is not returned in other payloads beside this event.

-Your bot will be notified when the team it is in has been renamed.
-It will receive a `conversationUpdate` event with  `"eventType.teamRenamed"` in the `channelData` object.
-Please note that there are no notifications for team creation or deletion, since bots only exist as part of teams and have no visibility outside the scope in which they have been added.
+Your bot is notified when the team it is in has been renamed.
+It receives a `conversationUpdate` event with `eventType.teamRenamed` in the `channelData` object.
+Please note that there are no notifications for team creation or deletion, because bots exist only as part of teams and have no visibility outside the scope in which they have been added.

 #### Schema example - Team renamed

 ```json
 {
     "type": "conversationUpdate",